berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Announcement: The first exam will be on Friday, February 27, 2026.
 Do not plan to leave early for spring break.

+## Day 18: Friday, February 27, 2026

+### Day 18: In class

+- Exam E1

+### Day 18: Outside of class

+- Complete milestones and submission for [L4: The Game of War](https://docs.google.com/document/d/1pFPUvSWkVjKE1b2Rsx3HvijuDqe0elcTesyrE3AaaH8) by Monday, March 9, 2026.
+The second milestone has a soft deadline, but it should be at least two days before the final submission, and the final submission.
+Note that in past years students have found debugging this lab to be challenging.
+- Complete [A07: A Simple Introduction To Linked Lists](https://docs.google.com/document/d/1r5316kQR2qmtEWYqUaPVcXp_yrIuPQV61RUAy_sj5KU).
+This is also due by 8 am on Monday, March 9, 2026.
+This is a simple introduction to linked lists, the topic of the next chapter.
+The chapter reading is open, but not due until Wednesday, March 11, 2026.

 ## Day 17: Wednesday, February 25, 2026